isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 1. *Double-KSK*: Add the new KSK to the DNSKEY RRset, which is then signed with both the old and new keys.
 After waiting for the old RRset to expire from caches, change the DS record in the parent zone.
-   After waiting a further interval for this change to be reflected in caches, remove the old key from the RRset.
+   After waiting a further TTL interval for this change to be reflected in caches, remove the old key from the RRset.

    Basically, the new KSK is added first at the child zone and